-

 requirements — for example, the 3.5 MHz Z80 chip in

-machines, in favor of much older programming languages as
+favor of much older programming languages as Forth and

-case civilization does collapse, but I had not yet had the
+collapse, but I had not yet had the opportunity to play

 -